GDPM05/FlexAPI/README.md

-# BookNestAPI
+# FlexAPI Framework
-BookNest API is a RESTful API for managing books, users, and loans in a digital library system.
+FlexAPI is a dynamic and customizable API framework designed for developers who need a fast and efficient way to integrate any database with minimal configuration.
+Build robust and ready-to-use APIs with ease, tailored to fit diverse project requirements.